-I looove fresh biscuits in the morning and even though making Basic Biscuits from scratch is super easy, I think the whole “cutting in butter” step tends to deter people from making them.
+I looove fresh biscuits in the morning and even though making Homemade Biscuits from scratch is super easy, I think the whole “cutting in butter” step tends to deter people from making them.
 But guess what!
 It can and does get even easier.
 I recently discovered that you can use heavy cream in place of butter and milk (both are heavy cream derivatives) and get nearly the same result.
 I went one step further and froze my dough so that the only work required when I want fresh biscuits is turning the oven on and setting the timer.
 5 Ingredient Freezer Biscuits!
 YAS!

 I was a little worried the first time I tried cream biscuits because the little lumps of butter that are in normal biscuit recipes are what makes them nice and flakey.
 With heavy cream the “butter” is in microscopic globules, so I didn’t expect much of that buttery-flakey effect.
 It’s true, they weren’t flakey, but they were the most heavenly light, airy, and fluffy biscuits I’ve ever made.
 I’ll take that plus the extreme ease of prep over flakiness any day.

 I’m not kidding when I say that I’ve had to exert real willpower every day since making these 5 Ingredient Freezer Biscuits.
 I “accidentally” ate three of them on the day I took the photos and I’ve wanted to bake the remaining biscuits every day since.
 This is going to be dangerous.

 P.S.
 Heavy cream is usually a lot less expensive when purchased in quart-sized containers, so it wouldn’t hurt to make a double batch of biscuits. ;)

 Can I Substitute The Heavy Cream?

 No, you can not sub whole milk, 2% milk, skim milk, or non-dairy milk.
 They simply do not have enough fat to create the same texture in the biscuit.
 See the info above.

 What to Serve with Freezer Biscuits